-The vendors usually represent and warrant that the company's inventories are usable in the normal course of its business and that the company has a sufficient level of inventories to enable it to continue operating the business for several months running from the date of the agreement.
+On this subject, the vendors usually represent and warrant that the company's inventories are usable in the normal course of its business and that the company has a sufficient level of inventories to enable it to continue operating the business for several months running from the date of the agreement.
 In addition, they usually represent and warrant that all the company's suppliers have been paid in accordance with the payment terms agreed with them.